Phantim97/GPS-Kalman-Filter/README.md

 # GPS-Kalman-Filter
 Filter out GPS Noise on Arduino and applying a Kalman Filter with SSE

-Note this requires the TinyGPS++ Library on Arduino to work and a MATLAB API to display data
+Note this requires the TinyGPS++ Library on Arduino to work and MATLAB API to display data